richardj/Urfe/README.md

 Urfe: “Hello?
 Hello?”

 A noise behind me, something clatters to the floor in the room below.
-I turn my limbs in time to see a black shape skate across the hall and disappear.
+I turn on my heels in time to see a black shape skate across the hall and disappear.

 Urfe: “Hello?!
 Stop!”